alexflint/numerical-unittesting/README.md

 if it uses the *same* randomly generated data each time) then the error messages generated on failure will be useless for tracking down problems.

-For example, this test checks the result of

 #### Use test fixtures to set up complicated data structures